FrozenBlock/Licenses/FBMO-LICENSE-v1.0.md

 ### 2.2.
 Copying
 The Software may be copied for private use or to contribute to its development.
-The Licensee may incorporate part of this Software code into their own projects provided that:
+The Licensee may incorporate part of this "Source Code" into their own projects provided that:

 - Appropriate credit is given to the original authors of the Software.
 - The Licensee's project does not "Compete" with the Software.